ezsystems/EzSystemsRecommendationBundle/README.md

 ) }}
 ```

-Parameter meanings (all bellow are required):
+Meanings of the parameters (all bellow are required):

 Parameter       | Type   | Description
 ----------------|--------|------------
-`contentId`     | int    | this is in content based views normally the twig variable holding the content id (we want to get recommendations for)
+`contentId`     | int    | this is in content based views normally the Twig variable holding the content id (we want to get recommendations for)
 `scenario`      | string | scenario used to display recommendations, you can create one at YOOCHOOSE dashboard
 `limit`         | int    | how many recommendations will be shown?
 `contentType`   | string | content type values you are expecting in response
 `template`      | string | HandleBars template name (your templates are stored under `EzRecommendationBundle/Resources/public/views` directory.
 Take a look on `default.html.twig` file which includes default template that can be used to prepare customised version)
 `fields`        | array  | here you can define which fields are required and will be requested from the recommender engine.
-These field names are also used inside HandleBars templates
+These field names are also used inside `Handle Bars` templates.

 Sample integration should look like below: